eastgenomics/eggd_fusioninspector/README.md

     * The argument '--include_trinity' will be run in the command if the user selected it.
     * Optional parameter '--vis' is run, to produce a HTML report of fusion results.
     * Optional parameter '--examine_coding_effect' is run, to produce a tsv file with details of possible coding region impacts of each fusion.
-    * Optional parameter '--extract_fusion_reads_file' is run #TODO: get the outputs from this
+    * Optional parameter '--extract_fusion_reads_file' is run, outputting files of fusion-mapping reads.
     * Optional parameter '--CPU' is set inside the app, according to the number of threads available in the instance.
     * If the user passed any text to the input option 'opt_parameters' these will be appended to the command.
     * Production versions of this app will need to point to a controlled Docker image in 'references' on DNAnexus to ensure that the same version is run each time.